A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: The Gaussian effective model

 \subsection{Form factor dependent contact probability}

 The contact probability between monomers $i$ and $j$ can be expressed as:

 where $\mu(r)$ is a form factor.
 An intuitive choice of form factor is to consider a theta function:

-In the context of Hi-C experiments, this is equivalent to consider that every restriction fragment pair separated by a distance $r < \xi$ is cross-linked.
+In the context of Hi-C experiments, this is equivalent to consider that every restriction fragment pair separated by a distance $r < \xi$ can be cross-linked.
 Or in other words, the probability that restriction fragments separated by a distance $r$ cross-link is

 However, formaldehyde, the cross-linking agent used in most Hi-C experiments, can polymerize.
 It is present in aqueous solution in the form of methylene glycol \ce{HOCH2OH} monomers, but it also exists in the form of oligomers \ce{HO(CH2O)_nH}, where $n$ is a polymerization index.
 The equilibrium of the polymerization reaction depends on the formaldehyde concentration.
 For instance, in an aqueous solution with \SI{40}{\percent} mass fraction of formaldehyde at \SI{35}{\degreeCelsius}, the proportion of monomers in solution is only \SI{26.80}{\percent}, the rest being oligomers with $n > 1$ \cite{Jackson1251999,Gunter2000}.
 This suggests that cross-links between restriction fragments have varying size depending on the formaldehyde oligomer that made the cross-link.